fsharp/fslang-design/RFCs/FS-1071-witness-passing-quotations.md

 # Summary
 [summary]: #summary

-F# quotations of code using SRTP constraint trait calls doesn't carry sufficient information to represent the semantic intent of the code, specifically it is missing any record of the resolution of SRTP constraints.
+F# quotations of code using SRTP constraint trait calls don't't carry sufficient information to represent the proper semantics of the code, specifically they are missing accurate information concerning the resolution of SRTP constraints.
+This means these quotations can't be accurately executed.
 This RFC addresses this problem by incorporating the necessary information into both quotations and the code laid down for dynamic interpretation of quotations.

 # Detailed Description of Problem

-F# quotations using SRTP-constrained generic code (such as `+` or `List.sumBy`) does not carry any information about how an SRTP constraint has been resolved, requiring adhoc re-resolution of SRTP constraints at runtime.
+F# quotations using SRTP-constrained generic code (such as `+` or `List.sumBy`) does not carry any information about how an SRTP constraint has been resolved.

-The problem affects quotation processing or dynamic invocation of all `inline` code, and thus particularly affects evaluating or otherwise processing the following:
+This affects quotation processing or execution, i.e. code that does any of the following:

-a. quotations of code that uses calls to generic inlined math code.
+a. evaluates quotations of code that uses calls to generic inlined math code.

-b. quotations of code that uses user-defined SRTP operators (e.g. anything using FSharpPlus or anything like it, or just plain user-defined code).
+b. evaluates quotations of code that uses user-defined SRTP operators (e.g. anything using FSharpPlus or anything like it, or just plain user-defined code).
 RFCs like [#4726](https://github.com/Microsoft/visualfsharp/pull/4726) make this kind of code more common.

-c. quotations of code that uses any future extensions of SRTP features such as [RFC FS-1043](https://github.com/fsharp/fslang-design/blob/24d871a30b5c384579a27fd49fdf9dfb29b1080d/RFCs/FS-1043-extension-members-for-operators-and-srtp-constraints.md), see [#3582](https://github.com/Microsoft/visualfsharp/pull/3582)
+c. evaluates quotations of code that uses any future extensions of SRTP features such as [RFC FS-1043](https://github.com/fsharp/fslang-design/blob/24d871a30b5c384579a27fd49fdf9dfb29b1080d/RFCs/FS-1043-extension-members-for-operators-and-srtp-constraints.md), see [#3582](https://github.com/Microsoft/visualfsharp/pull/3582)

-d. quotations that uses implicit operators, discussed in [#6344](https://github.com/Microsoft/visualfsharp/pull/6344)
+d. evaluates quotations that uses implicit operators, discussed in [#6344](https://github.com/Microsoft/visualfsharp/pull/6344)

-We worked around many of these problems in FSharp.Core in F# 2.0 but did not solve its root cause, and haven't addressed the problem since.
-This problem spreads through any tools that process quotations (e.g. evaluators, or transpilers), requiring many special-case workarounds when operators are encountered, and causes FSharp.Core to contain a bunch of (sometimes half-implemented) [reflection-based primitives](https://github.com/Microsoft/visualfsharp/blob/44c7e10ca432d8f245a6d8f8e0ec19ca8c72edaf/src/fsharp/FSharp.Core/prim-types.fs#L2557) to re-solve SRTP constraints at runtime in order to support quotation evaluation.
+We worked around many of these problems in FSharp.Core in F# 2.0 but did not solve the root cause of the problem, and haven't addressed the problem since.
+This problem spreads through any tools that process quotations
+(e.g. evaluators, or transpilers), requiring many special-case workarounds when operators are encountered, and causes FSharp.Core to contain a bunch of (sometimes half-implemented) [reflection-based primitives](https://github.com/Microsoft/visualfsharp/blob/44c7e10ca432d8f245a6d8f8e0ec19ca8c72edaf/src/fsharp/FSharp.Core/prim-types.fs#L2557) to re-solve SRTP constraints at runtime in order to support quotation evaluation.
 This also affects code generation for F# type providers, see https://github.com/fsprojects/FSharp.TypeProviders.SDK/pull/313.

-This RFC (TBD) and PR solves this issue at its core by changing the quotations to include "witnesses" for trait constraints as seen by quotations.
+This RFC solves this issue at its core by changing the quotations to include "witnesses" for trait constraints.

 The problem can be seen in even tiny pieces of generic math code.
 We'll use this micro example of some generic inline math code:
 ```fsharp